White House tries to make Biden's COVID a ''teachable moment'' | Politics

 In a lengthy briefing with reporters, White House press secretary Karine Jean-Pierre said repeatedly that the White House had been as transparent as possible about the president's health.

-Jha declined to speculate on some aspects of the president's prognosis, characterizing the questions as hypotheticals.
+Jha declined to speculate on some aspects of the president's prognosis, characterising the questions as hypotheticals.

 Michael Osterholm, director of the Centre for Infectious Disease Research and Policy at the University of Minnesota, said it's important for Americans to know they must remain careful about the virus, which continues to kill hundreds of people daily.